 Once you’ve created a custom Lock Screen, you can use the customization interface to swap between Lock Screens, set a default, and customize or delete Lock Screens you no-longer want.

-Notifications are alerts delivered by apps and the operating system to signify when something requires your attention, regardless of whether your using the app that sent the notification at that time or not.
+Notifications are alerts delivered by apps and the operating system to signify when something requires your attention, regardless of whether you’re using the app that sent the notification at that time or not.
 Notifications include missed calls, texts, emails, social media activity, news alerts, and pending iOS update notices, among other things.

 Notifications which you’ve yet to act on can be accessed by placing your finger on the status bar and swiping down with three fingers, or by double-tapping the “Show notifications” button from the Lock Screen.
-Alternatively, on iPhones without a Home button, notifications can be accessed by placing your finger on the top edge of the screen until you hear a brief tone, and then sliding straight down until you hear the third ascending tone.
+Alternatively, on iPhones without a Home button, notifications can be accessed by placing your finger on the top edge of the screen and when you hear a brief tone, sliding it straight down until you hear the third ascending tone.
 Double-tap on a notification to open it in the app that sent it, or use the Actions rotor to view additional options specific to the alert.

 If you’d rather certain apps not send notifications, you can turn this capability off on an app-by-app basis in Settings > Notifications.
 Additionally, individual apps’ settings may include more granular controls for determining what events or types of content, at what times, that app will notify you about.